perschi/DropTraining/README.md

 # DropTraining
-Code for the paper : "Drop Training: Deep Learning on High-Dimensional Data Using Limited GPU Resources"
+Code for the paper : "DropTraining: Deep Learning on High-Resolution Data Using Limited GPU Resources"